enacuavlab/vto-wifiraw/readme.txt

 This project provides wireless interface between ground and board systems.

+Two wireless devices on both sides may be use to improve communication.

 -------------------------------------------------------------------------------
 git clone --recurse-submodules  http://github.com/enacuavlab/vto-wifiraw.git